-As a wedding photographer with over 300 weddings under my belt, I get to see a lot of super popular and interesting locations for photos in the Toledo area.
-We have some amazing spots to travel to in Northwest Ohio and they all provide a unique and fun backdrop for weddings.
-Here are some of my ultimate favorite spots to go to for wedding photos in between a ceremony and reception:
+As a wedding photographer with over 300 weddings under my belt, I get to see a lots locations for photos in the Toledo area.
+Here are some of my favorite spots to go to for wedding and engagement photos in Toledo:

 Middlegrounds is a beautiful park located super close to downtown Toledo.
 It provides such a beautiful backdrop with a gorgeous bridge, a hill, and a lot of Toledo charm.
 It’s close to a lot of downtown Toledo wedding venues and a wonderful location when it comes to your photography.